 Secondary School Teacher in MontréalHousing & Career Guide · 2026

 Montréal offers the most affordable housing among major Canadian cities, but French language requirements shape which roles are realistically accessible for newcomers.
 Public sector Secondary School Teacher roles come with strong pensions and benefits that are often undervalued when comparing to private sector salaries.
-On the housing side, a Secondary School Teacher in Montréal faces a manageable market — requiring approximately 9 yr 7 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 30% of pre-tax salary.
+On the housing side, a Secondary School Teacher in Montréal faces a l3 under pressure market — requiring approximately 9 yr 7 mo of gross income to own a 2-bedroom home, with rent consuming roughly 30% of pre-tax salary.

 How Montréal compares for Secondary School Teachers